 Institute for Manufacturing

-By bringing together expertise in management, technology and policy, the IfM addresses the full spectrum of issues which can help industry and governments create sustainable economic growth.
-It does this through:
+The IfM is part of the University of Cambridge.
+It brings together expertise in management, technology and policy to address the full spectrum of issues which can help industry and governments create sustainable economic growth.

-- Management: research themes include developing sustainable industrial practice, capturing value from innovation, optimising global operations networks and moving from product to service-based models.
+Management: covering a wide range of topics including the development of sustainable industrial practice, capturing value from innovation, optimising global operations networks and moving from product to service-based models.
 The IfM is an international centre of excellence for roadmapping, a powerful technique for aligning business and technology objectives.

-- Technology: research into inkjet and laser-based manufacturing process technologies, carbon nanomaterials, advanced information systems and automated identification technologies, all with a wide range of industrial applications.
+- Technology: inkjet and laser-based manufacturing process technologies, carbon nanomaterials, advanced information systems and automated identification technologies, all with a wide range of industrial applications.

-- Policy: applied research into programmes, processes and practices for translating publicly-funded R&D (in particular science and engineering research) into new technologies, industries and economic wealth.
+- Policy: programmes, processes and practices for translating publicly-funded R&D (in particular science and engineering research) into new technologies, industries and economic wealth.

-Education: providing the next generation of manufacturing leaders with a thorough grounding in management and manufacturing technology, based on real industrial experience.
+- Education: giving the next generation of manufacturing leaders a thorough grounding in management and manufacturing technology, based on real industrial experience.

-Practice: communicating and applying IfM research to help organisations achieve their strategic goals.
+- Practice: applying IfM research to help organisations achieve their strategic goals.
+Findings from these projects directly inform future research.

 The IfM is situated in the Alan Reece Building, a purpose-built building on the university’s West Cambridge site, which was opened in November 2009.